iamshaivi/memory-match/README.md

-# memory-match

-# Memoria — Memory Match Game
+# Memoria Memory Match Game

 I took inspiration from game genshin impact that game graphic and style are ingrained in my mind so I mix that game style and pixel for this so this is how it looks for now